 Go to Vermont

-Vermont is located in northwestern America, in the New England area.
-This 'Green Mountain State' owes its name to the dense forestation and the uneven landscape.
-Only 620.000 people live in Vermont, making it a lot less densely populated than the other states in the area.
+Vermont is located in the northwestern part of the US, in the New England area.
+This "Green Mountain State" owes its name to the dense forestation and the uneven landscape.
+Only around 600,000 people live in Vermont, making it a lot less densely populated than the other states in the country.

-There are only a few cities of which Bennington, Rutland and Burlington are the largest.
+There are only a few cities of which Bennington, Rutland, and Burlington are the largest.
 Burlington is located on Lake Champlain, the gigantic lake that forms the border with New York and extends to Canada.
-Across the lake you can see the Adirondack Mountains.
-Burlington is generally regarded as one of the most beautiful cities in North America.
+Across the lake, you can see the Adirondack Mountains.
+Burlington needs to be on your itinerary since it is generally regarded as one of the most beautiful cities in North America.
 Montpelier, the capital, is a small town of only 10,000 inhabitants, centrally located in Vermont, and could be a good base for excursions.

 Where to stay